au-ts/lionsos/README.md

 * If you are working on a driver for KISS, create an example system in sDDF and experiment there before integrating with KISS.
 See the
   [sDDF README for details](https://github.com/au-ts/sddf/tree/restructure#adding-a-new-driver).
+    * Make sure that you are working on top of the `restructure` branch [here](https://github.com/au-ts/sddf/tree/restructure), as this is the branch all the drivers will have PRs against.
 * If you are working on the VMM, create an example system in the VMM and experiment there before integrating with KISS.
+    * After you have something working, make a PR [here](https://github.com/Ivan-Velickovic/sel4cp_vmm).

 ### Integrating with Kitty example